InformaticsGenomicMedicine/Genomic_Study_GTR_pilot/README.md

 - Check the file [gtr_genomic_study.http](https://github.com/khalifa-aly/gtr_genomic_study/blob/main/gtr_genomic_study.http) for more testing http requests

-### Note: There was an issue with the HAPI FHIR representation of GenomicStudy.status (), and it is now fixed.
+### Note: There was an [issue](https://github.com/hapifhir/hapi-fhir/issues/4666) with the HAPI FHIR representation of GenomicStudy.status, and it is now fixed.
 Currently this project use HAPI FHIR 6.6.0